yankhoembekezani/bash-downloads-organizer/README.md

 - Organizes files only at the top level of `~/Downloads` (no recursive sorting)
 - Fixed category mappings—no current support for user-defined types
-- No automatic handling of duplicate filenames (files with the same name may be overwritten)

 ---

 ## Planned Features

-- **Auto-renaming duplicates** to prevent overwriting
 - **Undo mechanism** to revert file moves
 - **Custom log file path via CLI flag** (`--log-file <path>`)
 - **Expanded file type support:** Videos, Audio, Office Documents, Code Files